How to Add a Footnote in Excel

 Select the cell within the table where you want to add the footnote, and then right-click on it.

-From the dropdown menu, select ‘Insert Comment’.
-This will insert a comment box within the cell.
+From the dropdown menu, select ‘New Note’ — in older versions of Excel this option is labeled ‘Insert Comment’.
+This will insert a small note box anchored to the cell.

-Type in the text of your footnote within the comment box.
+Type in the text of your footnote within the note box.
 You can format the text as you desire.

-To view your footnote, simply hover your mouse over the cell with the comment.
+To view your footnote, simply hover your mouse over the cell, which is marked with a small red triangle in its corner.
 The text of your footnote will appear in a small box.

 It is worth noting that footnotes in Excel cannot contain hyperlinks or other interactive elements.
 They are limited to text only.
 If you require more advanced or interactive annotations, consider using a different data visualization tool or platform.